julzaza/wildwitchherbs/_posts/2026-01-20-visionary-trance-plants-balkan-magic.md

 A relative of henbane and belladonna, *Scopolia carniolica* grows in Southeastern European forests, including Slovenia and parts of former Yugoslav territories.

+*Ethnography:*
 While less prominent in folklore than henbane, historical herbals and Solanaceae lore suggest its use in **olfactory or amulet** contexts and its toxic, trance‑associated properties as part of the broader nightshade tradition in the region.

+**Folk context:**
-**Folk context:** A lesser‑documented but botanically present entheogenic relative traditionally understood within the Solanaceae family’s magical associations.
+A lesser‑documented but botanically present entheogenic relative traditionally understood within the Solanaceae family’s magical associations.

 ---